Skip to content

 Rating

-• Novelty: ⭐⭐⭐⭐⭐ First real-time streaming video generation with motion control; multiple system-level innovations working in concert.
+• Novelty: ⭐⭐⭐⭐⭐ First real-time streaming motion-controlled video system.

-• Experimental Thoroughness: ⭐⭐⭐⭐ Comprehensive coverage of motion transfer, camera control, user drag interaction, multi-resolution settings, and ablations.
+• Experimental Thoroughness: ⭐⭐⭐⭐ Broad coverage across motion transfer, camera control, and ablations.

-• Value: ⭐⭐⭐⭐⭐ Significant contributions to both the engineering implementation and academic understanding of interactive video creation.
+• Value: ⭐⭐⭐⭐⭐ Significant advancement for interactive video creation.